 It is expected that our pupils will leave The Discovery School at the end of KS2 with a solid understand and respect for a variety of different religions.
-This will allow them to have developed skills required to continue their learning into KS3.
+This will allow them to have developed the knowledge and skills required to continue their learning into KS3.